Beludovic/Sub-regional-networking-in-neuro-oncology/README.md

 * Identify the operational gradients of neuro-oncological centers;
 * Assess the presence or absence of functional consultation frameworks;
 * Examine the factors (structural and cyclical) associated with the absence of effective multidisciplinary collaboration.

+## **Author and supervision**

+The project is supervised by Dr. Wilfried Dossou, _Neurosurgeon, member of the Beninese Society of Neurosurgery_, in accordance with the rules of ethics and professional conduct in research.